 Before leaving Austin, Texas, Jeanelle’s friends began giving to support the work she was going to do on the ground.
 Knowing that the stores in her family’s neighborhood were closed due to the fires and looting, Jeanelle made initial purchases for protesting supplies in Texas, checking them on the plane.
 She purchased things like hardhats to protect against rubber bullets or tear cans flying in the air, gloves for people to protect themselves when picking up chemical cans, goggles for people to protect themselves against tear gas, umbrellas for people to protect themselves against airborne objects, milk of magnesia to treat those who have been teargas, a first aid kit for any injuries, extra face masks to distribute widely, and other things to support protesters.
 She was intentional to use funds to meet the needs of protesters in areas they might not have thought about prior to joining the protest.

-On the night of May 30th, the George Floyd Memorial was raided by the police.
+On the night of May 30th, the George Floyd Memorial was raided by the National Guard.
 On May 31st, a semi-truck drove into a crowd of protesters with whom she was marching.
 After these events, Jeanelle decided to tend to the memorial as part of her own self-care.
 She used portions of donated funds to care for what is now named George Floyd Square.
 She purchased recycling bins, garbage bags, broom and dust pan, trash cans for hot coals, and many other supplies for the community members showing up to be present for each other and the hundreds of visitors daily.
 A portion of the funds were used to purchase supplies for the George Floyd Community Medical Station and its volunteer doctors and nurses.
 The medical station not only serves the visitors to George Floyd Square, it also serves local community members who show up in need of immediate medical attention.